 During the hearing on the motion to revoke bond or the defendant’s pretrial release, the prosecution will argue that good cause has been shown and that it is in the interest of justice for the trial court to revoke the Defendant’s pretrial release in the case pursuant to 903.0741, Florida Statute, and order pretrial detention until the disposition of the case.

-Criminal defense attorneys have argued that by failing to require specific findings, the statute violates the provision of the Florida Constitution authorizing denial of bail if no conditions of release can reasonably protect the community from risk of physical harm to persons, assure the presence of accused at trial, or assure the integrity of judicial process.
+Criminal defense attorneys have argued that by failing to require specific findings, the statute violates the provision of the Florida Constitution authorizing denial of bail if no conditions of release can reasonably protect the community from risk of physical harm to persons, assure the presence of accused at trial, or assure the integrity of the judicial process.

 Other objections have been raised that argue that the absence of a requirement of an adversarial hearing, the statute allowing revocation of pretrial release violates procedural due process.
 It has also been argued that the statute violates substantive due process by placing too low a burden of proof upon which to base pretrial detention.